philosophy-flow/stealth-startup-challenge/README.md

     - Stateless design scales horizontally
     - No persistent storage requirements

 **The Result**: What started as a deployment disaster became the catalyst for a superior architecture.
 The refactored system is faster (cached responses), cheaper (no duplicate generations), more reliable (no filesystem dependencies), and actually deployable.
-Sometimes the best solutions come from the worst crises.

 ## 📋 Technical Write-Up: Decisions, Trade-offs, and Next Steps